yshrsmz/dotfiles/README.md

     2. unlock -> right click on your user name and choose Advanced Options in contextual menu.

     3. in the Advanced Options window, select `/usr/local/bin/zsh` (or type it!) in login shell input.

+5. create symlinks

+    create symlink of files/directories of which first character is '_' in your user root directory. replace first '_' with '.'

+6. vim config

+    in `/dotfiles`, do as follows.

+        git submodule init
+        git submodule update
+        vim -c ':BundleInstall!' -c ':q!' -c ':q!'